jmd-dk/concept/concept/docs/troubleshooting.rst

 the MPI executor, overwrite the dedicated ``mpi_executor`` varaible in the ``.env`` file (located one directory level above the ``concept`` directory, i.e. at ``/path/to/concept_installation/.env``).
-Helpful suggestions for the choice of MPI executor depends on the job schedular in use (Slurm or TORQUE/PBS).
+Helpful suggestions for the choice of MPI executor depends on the job scheduler in use (Slurm or TORQUE/PBS).

 .. tabs::